 - 1 for body

 - 1 for calls to action (buttons)

-- Avoid fancy, hard-to-read fonts with a high color contrast.
+- Avoid fancy, hard-to-read fonts.
 For more tips on ensuring your fonts are legible, check out this article: 5 Formatting Tips for Creating Dyslexia-Friendly E-Learning.

 - Only use underlined text for hyperlinks.

 - Use rectangular (with round or square edges) shapes for buttons.
 It can be helpful to add a drop shadow to make them look clickable.
 If you prefer flat design, make sure your buttons stand out in other ways, for example, by using a bold color.
-For more tips on designing buttons, check out this article: Tips for Creating Great Buttons That Stand Out.
+For more tips on designing buttons, check out this article: Tips for Designing Buttons That Scream “Click Me!”.

 - Add states to buttons so they respond (by changing colors or format) when hovered over or clicked.

 - Make disabled buttons translucent, not gray.
 Find out why here: Why You Shouldn’t Gray Out Disabled Buttons.